-How to manage a salary expectation gap – sensitively
+How to manage salary setting expectations sensitively

 two coworkers talking in a meeting setting